-Whether you free range your birds or pasture raise like we do, predators are out there and with our tips below you can keep your hens protected all year long.
+Whether you free range your birds or pasture raise as we do, predators are out there and with these tried and true tips, you’ll have better protection for chickens.

-When we lived in the city across from Walmart we had six hens in a chicken coop that is two stories and the bottom was tight but they could scratch the dirt.
-Now out here in the country we have over 20 chickens who freely roam our acreage sun up to sun down.
+When we lived in the city across from Walmart, we had six hens in a small chicken coop.
+It is two stories, and the bottom was tight, but they could scratch the dirt.
+We have over 20 chickens who freely roam our acreage sun up to sundown out here in the country.

-We chose to pasture range our birds for a few reasons, but one I love is seeing the birds roaming the yard enjoying life.
+We chose to pasture range our birds for a few reasons.
+First, I love seeing the birds roaming the yard enjoying life.
 The second biggest reason is we spend a lot less on feed.
-You can read more about why we pasture raise here.
+You can read more about why we pasture raises here.

-It’s been three years out here in the country now and we only lost chickens our very first year to a fox during the day.
+It’s been four years out here in the country now, and we only lost chickens our very first year to a fox during the day.

 Here are 10 Ways You Can Keep Your Hens Protected if You Choose to Free Range

 Get a Rooster.

 There is no denying a rooster lives up to his duty!
 So many times, our Rooster has told all the girls a sky predator is lurking, they run under my husband’s work van or the porch, and he is the only one out- defending his ladies.